sriramrokkam/k8s-training/kubernetes/exercise_10_helm_basics.md

 To avoid the `kube-terminator` to terminate itself, you could specify labels to select pods to delete.
 Instead of using  the `--set` flag, you can also use a values file.
 This is useful, if you have many parameters to set.

-Firstly, check which labels are used by pods running in your namespace by running `kubeclt get pods --show-labels`.
+Firstly, check which labels are used by pods running in your namespace by running `kubectl get pods --show-labels`.
 Next, create a file called `terminator-values.yaml` and add the following content while adapting the label selector to your needs:

 ```yaml
 configuration: